ngehlert/cobalt2/README.md

 # cobalt2
-Cobalt 2 Theme for Webstorm
+Cobalt 2 Theme for Webstorm and for other JetBrains products (like IntelliJ IDEA, PhpStorm, PyCharm, etc.)

+There is also a theme file for Mattermost (https://about.mattermost.com/)

 Inspired by https://github.com/wesbos/cobalt2 but with my own touch.